-- The Graduate School arranges the most economical, simple, round-trip, economy class flight between Okinawa and the airport closest to the institution. - The Graduate School does not ask students to confirm their flight itinerary before purchasing flight tickets except in special circumstances (for example, when the flight itinerary requires transit visa(s), or when students ask for this confirmation when applying).
-When prior confirmation is not requested, the Graduate School arranges the flight as the most simple, round-trip route, departing from the airport of origin after 10:00 and arriving at the destination airport before 19:00 to ensure students' ability to use public transportation.
-The dates of arrival and departure from the destination country are set accordingly based on flight availability.

-- Stopovers at any city during transit and open-jaw tickets are not permitted.
+- The Graduate School arranges the most economical, simple, round-trip, economy class flight between Okinawa and the airport closest to the institution. - The Graduate School will notify students their flight itinerary before purchasing tickets, but no requests are accepted except in special circumstances.
+If a student has a preferred itinerary, they will be asked to arrange their flight by themselves.
+The dates of arrival and departure from the destination country are set accordingly based on flight availability. - Stopovers at any city during transit and open-jaw tickets are not permitted.
 There are NO exceptions.
-An open-jaw ticket is an airline return ticket where the destination and/or the origin are not the same in both directions. - If students make any changes to the itinerary for personal reasons after the air tickets are purchased, the student will be responsible for any cancellation fees, change fees, or any other additional costs. - When the itinerary requires an overnight stay at a transit airport, the Graduate School covers the cost of this accommodation. - Air tickets for educational institution visit travel will be purchased AFTER any necessary visas are issued.
+An open-jaw ticket is an airline return ticket where the destination and/or the origin are not the same in both directions. - When the itinerary requires an ovemight stay at a transit airport, the Graduate School covers the cost of this accommodation. - Air tickets for educational institution visit travel will be purchased AFTER any necessary visas are issued.